MystenLabs/sui/doc/in-progress/sui-wallet-with-ledger.md

 You can use Sui Wallet to send a digital asset from your Ledger account.

 **To send digital assets from your Ledger account using Sui Wallet**
-1. Open Sui Wallet and click the Settings menu (the 3 bars displayed in the top-right corner).
+1. Open Sui Wallet and click the Settings menu (the three bars displayed in the top-right corner).
 1. Click **Accounts**.
 1. Click the down arrow next to the Ledger account to receive the asset, then click **Verify Ledger connection**.
 Make sure that the display shows **Ledger is connected** before you initiate the transaction to send an asset.
 1. Click the **Coins** tab in Sui Wallet, then click **Send**.